-These photographs will undoubtedly shed a great deal of light on some of the prominent people of Forest Hills, and Gardner Osborn has volunteered to throw further light on the photographs.
+These photographs will undoubtedly shed a great deal of light on some of the prominent people of Forest great deal of light on some of the prominent people of Forest Hills, and Gardner Osborn has volunteered to throw further light on the photographs.
 The reflectroscope used will be provided by A. K. Hanks.
-A little play is to be given under the vided by A. K. Hanks.
 A little play is to be given under the direction of Mrs. Beatrice Brett Kieffer, in which the following children are expected to take part: Victor Luneborg, Henry Hof, William Brett Kieffer, Robert Luneborg, David Eniquist, Kathleen Kieffer, Alice Eckman, Katherine Hof, Sue Stickel, Dorothy Clark, Corinne Greene, Mona Hasselriis.

-The discussion group on "Christianity and Race Relations"
+The discussion group on "Christianity and Race Relations" meets every Wednesday evening in the social room at 8 o'clock.

 meets every Wednesday evening in the social room at 8 o'clock.
 The special topics to be considered the next two weeks are: Nov.
 5: "The Wandering Jew" (the Jewish problem), and Nov.
 12: "The Hands of Ethiopia" (the Negro problem).
-The attendance at these gatherings reveals a growing interest.
+The